gruntwork-io/docs/docs/2.0/docs/pipelines/installation/prerequisites/awslandingzone.md

 ### Additional functionality

-Gruntwork Landing Zone directly addresses these limitations by extending Control Tower with the following functionality:
+Gruntwork's Account Factory directly addresses these limitations by extending Control Tower with the following functionality:

 1. Configure and customize new AWS accounts using Terraform/OpenTofu
 1. Via the Gruntwork Account Factory: